Legal advice on short-time working and compensation for loss of earnings during the Corona pandemic

 - Parents who have to look after their children aged no more than 12 are eligible;

 - They must be employed or self-employed when they stop working;

 - and they must have OASI.

-The daily allowance amounts to 80% of the average income earned up to a ceiling of CHF 196.00 per day (two additional daily allowances are paid for each five-day allowance period, so weekends are covered).
-It is paid at the end of each month and must be claimed by the eligible person from the competent compensation office, that is, the office that collects the OASI contributions.
-If the employer continues to pay salary despite loss of earnings, it may claim the loss of earnings compensation for itself.
+The daily allowance is equivalent to 80% of the average earned income, up to a maximum of CHF 196.00 per day (for every five daily allowances, an additional two daily allowances are paid, so weekends are also taken into account).
+The daily allowance is paid at the end of each month and must be claimed by the beneficiary from the competent compensation office.
+The competent compensation office is the one that collects the OASI contributions.
+If the employer continues to pay the salary despite the loss of earnings, the employer may claim the compensation for loss of earnings himself/herself.

 No, but self-employed persons are entitled to loss of earnings compensation if they suffer such a loss as a result of the measures taken by the Federal Council to combat the spread of the coronavirus (e.g. business closure, event ban, lost customers).
+This regulation is expected to apply until 30 June 2021.
 A number of conditions must be met for such a claim.
 If you have any further questions, please do not hesitate to contact our law firm or the cantonal authorities.

 The compensation is paid in the form of daily allowances.
 The daily allowance amounts to 80% of the average income earned up to a ceiling of CHF 196.00 per day (two additional daily allowances are paid for each five-day allowance period, so weekends are covered).
 It is paid at the end of each month and must be claimed by the eligible person from the competent compensation office, that is, the office that collects the OASI contributions.

 Loss of earnings compensation is secondary to other social insurance benefits.
 This means that it only applies if no other compensation is received.